What are String Games?

 Unsurprisingly, each culture has its own names for similar string figures.
 How they perceived these figures can give insight into their way of life; what was important to them spiritually, what kind of animals they had, what pictures they saw in the stars at night, and other significant beliefs.
 For example, Native Americans made string figures of what they saw in nature such as "tipi", "deer", and "rabbit" - from the Inuit we see similar figures such as "polar bear", "bird" and "kayak".

 Some string games were used to illustrate stories, to represent good luck charms, or to chase away "bad spirits".

 The earliest known written descriptions of string figures is from a collection by Greek physician Oribasius in 400 A.D.
-Today we have many books thanks to anthropologists and mathmeticians who have travelled around the world collecting figures and stories.
+Today we have many books thanks to anthropologists and mathematicians who have travelled around the world collecting figures and stories.
 Museums are cherishing string figure artifacts.
 There are over 1200 in more than 20 museums world wide, including at Harvard University.

-Look for books at the library and videos on Youtube with instructions and illustrations.
+Look for books at the library and videos on YouTube with instructions and illustrations.

 My kids learned them best when I read them aloud as they did each step. then they would remember how to do them as I promptly forgot!
-There are also web sites with videos on the subject.
+There are also websites with videos on the subject.